Backward CUSUM for Testing and Monitoring Structural Change with an Application to COVID-19 Pandemic Data: Finite sample performance

-In order to evaluate the finite sample performances of the monitoring detectors, we consider models \eqref{eq_simmodel1} and \eqref{eq_simmodel2} for the time points $t=T+1, \ldots, \mT$.
-We simulate the series up to the fixed endpoints $m \in \{ 1.5, 2, 4, 10\}$, while the critical values for the case $m=\infty$ are implemented (see Table \ref{tab_crit1}).
-For $\vect{ \mathcal M}_{Q, \infty}^{\text{mon}}$ with the linear boundary, the $5\%$ critical values are given by $0.957$ for $k=1$ and $1.044$ for $k=2$.
-Table \ref{tab_MonSize} presents the empirical sizes.
-Note, that the tests are undersized by construction, as not all of the size is used up to the time point $mT$.
-For $k \geq 2$, we observe some size distortions for small sample sizes.
-The results in Table \ref{tab_MonDelay} show that the mean delay for the stacked backward CUSUM is much lower than that of the forward CUSUM and is almost constant across the breakpoint locations.
+Fixed endpoint {\it $M$-tests} are particularly useful when the monitoring period is short. {\it $M$-tests} with infinite horizon can be used for long monitoring periods of arbitrary length.
+To evaluate the performance of the $M$-tests for finite samples, we simulate the same models as for the {\it $R$-tests} for time points $t=1, \ldots, mT$, where we specify $m = 2$ for the fixed endpoint tests and $m=20$ for the infinite horizon tests.
+The results in Table \ref{tab:fixeddelay} show that the mean delay for $\mathcal{SBQ}_{T,m}$ is much lower than that of $\mathcal{Q}_{T,m}$ and is almost constant across the breakpoint locations.

+For infinite horizon monitoring, $\mathcal{SBQ}_{T,\infty}$ performs similarly well compared to conventional tests (see Table \ref{tab:infdelay}).
+The detection delay of $\mathcal{Q}_{T,\infty}$ is much higher than that of $\mathcal{SBQ}_{T,\infty}$, and the gap increases further with increasing $\tau^*$.
+Compared to the tests of \cite{chu1996} and \cite{fremdt2015}, we find a similar picture.
+Note that the two alternative tests have no power in \ref{eq_simmodel2} and are therefore omitted for this case.